arendst/Tasmota/README.md

 ## Tips
 - To aid in finding the IP address of sonoff the network name will be ```esp-<last six characters of MAC address>-<MQTT topic>```.
 So the default name is ```esp-123456-sonoff```.
 Another option is MQTT command status 5.
 - Use the group topic to address several sonoffs with one (restricted) MQTT command.
+- Using the Arduino IDE set to 115200 baud and both NL & CR maximum serial output is enabled by command ```seriallog 4```.

 ## Modified kaku power socket switch using ESP-12F
 Using parts from itead (5V power supply), aliexpress (Different 5V power supply, ESP-12F and 5V to 3V3 step down) and ebay (5V relay) I modified broken 434MHz kaku power socket switches type PAR-1000 to Wifi wkaku power socket switches.